msobanjo/courseware/topics/nginx/modules/configuration/README.md

 One or more server blocks can be included in each of the traffic handling contexts.

 ### HTTP
-When using virtual servers for HTTP, these are used for handling traffic for resources depending on what IP address or domain is used.
+HTTP virtual servers are used for handling traffic for resources depending on what IP address or domain is used.
 Furthermore, a location context can be included to handle a specific Universal Resource Identifier (URI).

 Here is an example configuration for using 2 virtual servers and 4 location contexts.
-To avoid collisions with port mappings; each virtual server has been set to listen on a different port using the `listen` directive under the `server` contexts.
+To avoid collisions with port mappings, each virtual server has been set to listen on a different port using the `listen` directive under the `server` contexts.
 By default, the HTTP virtual server will listen on port `80`.
 ```text
 events {}